Praveenpk2112/Green-Threads/README.md

-# GreenOS: User-Space Thread Scheduler and M:N Preemption
+# Green-Threads: User-Space Thread Scheduler and M:N Preemption

 GreenOS is a lightweight, bare-metal multithreading operating system scheduler built entirely from scratch in C++ and x86-64 Assembly.